10 Ways to Improve Your Brand's ChatGPT Visibility

 This content strategy helps with traditional SEO too, but it's especially important for AI visibility.

-When ChatGPT recommends products, it often references review sentiment.
-Brands with lots of positive reviews get mentioned more favorably than brands with sparse or mixed feedback.
+ChatGPT references review sentiment when recommending products.
+Brands with many positive reviews on platforms like G2, Capterra, and Trustpilot get mentioned more favorably than brands with sparse or mixed feedback.

 Prioritize collecting reviews on platforms that matter for your industry.
 For B2B software, that's G2 and Capterra.
 For consumer products, Amazon and Trustpilot.
 For local services, Google Business Profile.